appetizers sardinian

 1. Make the pastry by rubbing the semolina with the lard and fine salt, then adding warm water little by little until you have a smooth, compact dough.
 Knead until it turns even and supple, then cover it with a cloth and leave it to rest for 30 minutes.

 Tip: Use warm rather than cold water.
-The source is explicit about this because it helps the fat bind into the dough more evenly.
+It helps the fat bind into the dough more evenly.

 2. While the dough rests, make the filling.
 Mix the grated pecorino with the chopped mint, chopped parsley, flour, and a small pinch of salt.
 Stir gently but thoroughly so the herbs are evenly distributed.